 But you might be wondering what you can do to prevent corruption and unethical behavior from occurring in your business in the first place.
-In other words, how can you encourage business ethics and foster a compliance culture?
+In other words, how can you encourage business ethics and foster a culture of corporate compliance?

 1. Put your expectations in writing

 For starters, you need a detailed policy manual, and more specifically, a written code of conduct and/or code of ethics policy.
 Employees need to know they can look to a reference for understanding what the business expects of them.
 This needs to be done in an official, trackable policy; otherwise, your ethics and compliance efforts will have no teeth.